Dawn of Chromatica

-Dawn of Chromatica is the third remix album by American singer Lady Gaga, released on September 3, 2021, by Streamline and Interscope Records.
-Consisting of remixes of songs from her sixth studio album, Chromatica (2020), the album embraces an underground, hyperpop production and features collaborations with numerous pop and electronic musicians.
+Dawn of Chromatica is the third remix album by American singer-songwriter Lady Gaga, released on September 3, 2021, by Streamline and Interscope Records.
+Consisting of remixes of songs from Gaga's sixth studio album, Chromatica (2020), the album embraces an underground, hyperpop production and features collaborations with numerous pop and electronic musicians.

-Gaga's goal with the album was to display her love and support towards younger and upcoming artists.
-The featured acts include Arca, Rina Sawayama, Pabllo Vittar, Charli XCX, Ashnikko, Shygirl, Dorian Electra and Bree Runway, while retaining the contributions of Ariana Grande, Blackpink and Elton John from the original album.
+Gaga's goal with her album was to display her love and support towards younger and upcoming artists.
+The featured acts include Arca, Rina Sawayama, Pabllo Vittar, Charli XCX, Ashnikko, Shygirl, Dorian Electra and Bree Runway, while retaining the contributions of Ariana Grande, Blackpink, and Elton John from the original album.
 Dawn of Chromatica received generally favorable reviews from music critics, who underscored its experimental nature.
 Commercially, it peaked at number 66 on the US Billboard 200, while topping the Dance/Electronic Albums chart.

 Background and recording

 On March 2, 2020, American singer Lady Gaga announced that her sixth album, Chromatica, was to be released on April 10.
 The album was later postponed due to the COVID-19 pandemic, though it was eventually released on May 29, 2020.
 On April 4, 2021, the album's executive producer, BloodPop, teased the possibility of a Chromatica remix album, asking his Twitter followers to suggest which artists they would like to see on such a project if it were to exist.
 He later replied to his tweet and tagged Japanese-British musician Rina Sawayama, who replied to it with a smirking emoji.
 He also confirmed he was working with British musician Charli XCX on a remix of the album's third single "911", and that the remix album would include an early version of "Babylon" that soundtracked an advertisement for Gaga's cosmetics brand Haus Laboratories.
 On May 8, BloodPop revealed on his Twitter that American musician Dorian Electra would be on the album.
 During an interview at the 2021 Brit Awards, Sawayama talked about the project, stating that "The wish is on the internet, and I've done my bit, let's just say that.
 So, it's in the works."
 She also hinted that the song she was featured on was "Free Woman".